lac-dcc/yali/README.md

 ## :scroll: **Introduction**

 Let _D_ be a deep learning model that classifies programs according to the problem they solve.
 This project aims to evaluate how _D_ behaves with obfuscated code.
 We want to know how much the accuracy of _D_ is affected.
+This study also evaluates different types of program representations.

 <p align="center">
 <img alt="examples of classifications" src="./Docs/examples.gif" width="60%" height="auto"/>